s-ol/mmm/root/articles/mmmfs/historical-approaches/text$markdown+sidenotes.md

 Another design detail of the Star system is the concept of "properties" that are stored for "objects" throughout the system (the objects being anything from files to characters or paragraphs).
-These typed pieces of information are labelled with a name and persistently stored, providing a mechanism to store metadata such as user preference for ordering or the defaut view mode of a folder for example.
+These typed pieces of information are labelled with a name and persistently stored, providing a mechanism to store metadata such as user preference for ordering or the default view mode of a folder for example.

 <mmm-embed path="star-graph" facet="note" wrap="marginnote" style="margin-top: 1rem;"></mmm-embed>
 <mmm-embed path="star-graph" nolink></mmm-embed>